A collection of photographs of Missouri wildflowers discovered on Rachel’s Prairie, a one acre patch of ground with a pond.

 Wild Blackberry

 This little creature is a survivor.
 I remember as a kid having to battle these blackberries when Dad and I first began clearing out this part of the yard.
-It was covered over by massive wave of multi-flora rosebushes and blackberries.
+It was covered over by a massive wave of multi-flora rosebushes and blackberries.
 That was almost 60 years ago.
 And so it was, the year following the prairie project commencement, I was scouting the edge of the prairie for emerging flowers when I spotted this little thing.
 Will it produce?
 After a couple of years, I have not seen any berries.
 But I have since seen a few more emerge.
 We will see.

 Spring Beauty

 This tiny flower covers the forest floor.
 Colors will vary from white to pink and red veins.
+Missouri Wildflowers considers this one of the most widely distributed wildflowers.
+Emerge as early as February.

-Blue Flox (Sweet William)
+Blue Phlox (Sweet William)

 Jack-in-the-Pulpit